SpikeInterface/spikeextractors/README.md

 ```
 <br/>

-Now, we will demonstrate the API for extractoring information from the processed data using standardized functions from the OutputExtractor.
+Now, we will demonstrate the API for extracting information from the processed data using standardized functions from the OutputExtractor.

 ```python
 print('Unit ids = {}'.format(OX.getUnitIds()))